emberjs/website/source/blog/2019-01-25-the-ember-times-issue-82.md

 ## [Ember.js: The Documentary 🎬🍿🎥](https://www.youtube.com/watch?v=V0AC3Z1WIcc)

 Ever wondered how and why Ember came to be?
-Staring [@wycats](https://github.com/wycats), [@tomdale](https://github.com/tomdale), [@wifelette](https://github.com/wifelette) and members of the Ember community – the film **"Ember.js: The Documentary"** will be premiering at Pakhuis de Zwijger in Amsterdam on February 8th!
+Starring [@wycats](https://github.com/wycats), [@tomdale](https://github.com/tomdale), [@wifelette](https://github.com/wifelette) and members of the Ember community – the film **"Ember.js: The Documentary"** will be premiering at Pakhuis de Zwijger in Amsterdam on February 8th!
 Get your tickets while they’re still [available on EventBrite](https://www.eventbrite.ie/e/emberjs-the-documentary-premiere-qa-w-yehuda-katz-special-guests-tickets-53804460590)!

 Until then, you can always watch the [trailer on YouTube](https://www.youtube.com/watch?v=V0AC3Z1WIcc)!